If you’ve researched custom suits at all, you’ve likely heard of Hockerty. How much you know about them may be a different story.

 - Breast Pocket – If you decide to place a pocket, you can opt for a welted or patch pocket.
 If you choose patch style, you can have one or two.

 - Internal Lining, Monogram, Button, Neck Lining – You can choose a custom color lining with many fun colors and prints provided.
 Another extra you can add is monogramming for the inside of your jacket.
 You choose the font and the color of the thread.
-You can also request a specific thread color on your buttons or specific material for your neck lining.
+You can also request a specific thread color on your buttons or a specific material for your neck lining.
 Another fun detail is that you can opt for elbow patches to achieve that “scholarly” look.

 Hockerty Custom Made Suit Measurement System